abhishek-kumar-code/Redfish_Public/Specification.md

 * After a successful POST to this URI, the service shall return HTTP Status code of [202](#status-202) with a location header set to the URI of a Task Monitor.
 This Task can be used by clients to monitor the progress and results of the update.
 * A client may specifiy the targest(s) of the update by setting the "HttpPushUriTargets" and "HttpPushUriTargetsBusy" properties in the Update Service resource, before performing the POST to this URI.
 * A client may specificy additional parameters for the update by setting the "HttpPushUriOptions" and "HttpPushUriOptionsBusy" properties in the Update Service resource, before performing the POST to this URI.
 * A client may schedule the update by setting the "HttpPushUriApplyTime" property in the Update Service, before performing the POST to this URI.
 In this case, the service shall include the appropritate "@Redfish.OperationApplyTime" and "@Redfish.MaintenanceWindow" properties on the created Task, and keep the "TaskState" as Pending until the Task starts.
 The service shall persist the scheduled Task across servcice restarts, until the Task starts.
+* Tasks created by the UpdateService should report status/results using the Task’s Messages array.
+The Task shall use messages from the Update Message Registry.
+Additional messages from other registries may also be included.

 ## Security<a id="security-details"></a>